Chew/Chew/README.md

 ## 🔭 I’m working on

-I work on projects, it depending on what feeling, so check my commits to see :)
+I work on many projects, depending on how I'm feeling, so check my recent contributions to see :)

 ## 🌱 I’m learning

-I'm learning Ruby and Java, my first 2 languages.
-Every time I learn something, I always find out there's so much, I don't know.
+I'm continuing to learning Ruby and Java, my first 2 languages.
+Every time I learn something new I always find out there's so much I didn't know.
 I do plan on learning more languages!

 ## 👯 I’m looking to collaborate on